 Jessa Lingel, Ph.D.

-In her activist work, Lingel concentrates on prison reform and abolition, libraries as vehicles for DIY education, and local access to mental health resources.
+In her activist work, Lingel concentrates on prison abolition, libraries as vehicles for DIY education, and local access to mental health resources.

 COMM 243:Ethnography and Media for Social Justice